 The projects recommended for funding or financing by the Jury will receive a temporary funding offer by the FFG - Austrian Research Promotion Agency, which they have to agree to in writing within one month.
-After this deadline, the contract will be finalised (probably in December 2009 / January 2010).
+After this deadline, the contract will be finalised (probably in December 2010/ January 2011).
 The contracts are finalised by the FFG - Austrian Research Promotion Agency, by order of the BMVIT - Federal Ministry of Transport, Innovation and Technology.
 Any obligations resulting from the evaluation process are taken into consideration in the contract.

 The contract is signed by the national proposer - or in the case of a national consortium by the coordinator of this consortium - as the contracting party and funding recipient, and by the Austrian Research Promotion Agency as grantor of the funding and as programme manager of the Austrian NANO Initiative.
 The Funding Contract regulates the duties of the coordinator and their partners as well as the remuneration they receive.
 It also regulates the principles of cooperation within the project, the type of financing, the reporting, and provides an overview of the overall project.
 The details of this cooperation have to be regulated in the Consortium Agreement, which is to be concluded parallel to the Funding Contract.
+For more information regarding the Consortium Agreement please see www.ffg.at/konsortialvertrag.

-The project start for the selected consortia is scheduled for November 2009.
-The projects recommended for funding respectively will be presented at a public event and on the web sites of the Ministry and of the FFG
+The project start for the selected consortia is scheduled for December 2010.
+The projects recommended for funding respectively will be presented at a public event and on the web sites of the Ministry and of the FFG.